 Where the design community meets.

-Europe Designer @kiwi.com Joined about 9 years ago via an invitation from Oskar Z.
+Europe Designer @kiwi.com Joined over 9 years ago via an invitation from Oskar Z.

 Paying $29 for a thin layer of plastic seems like a bit too much.
 You can get the same exact thing from AliExpres for below $1.

 It most likely wasn't very clear from my post.
 But I'm all in Figma as well!
 I made lots of templates for mobile app design, as well as a plugin for the newly introduced plugin store.

 I used that kind of language because I found the parent post absurd (suggesting that the change or the hype around Figma is happening only because of hipster designers that are using it just to be different)

 When I used to be a little punk I really liked graffiti, skateboarding, street art, and hip hop culture in general.
 Now that I'm slightly bigger but certainly older punk these things never let go.
 And I always wanted to keep the spirit and style of the culture somehow in my professional career.
 Thus translating it into my personal logo/brand felt like a good way of doing it.

 Yeah, sure.
 Because people would rather sacrifice their productivity and all the work they did in Sketch, relearn everything, update processes, just so they could say they are using Figma.
 Especially hipster designers at Twitter, Microsoft, Airbnb, Github ...